-Following are some of the things you need to consider when moving specific investments to Canada:
+Following are some of the things you need to consider in your investment plan when moving specific investments to the US:

-STOCKS – Most stocks traded on an exchange in the US can be moved to a Canadian brokerage firm and sold when requested.
-Stocks in your portfolio that are listed on both a Canadian and US stock exchange will be sold on the Canadian stock exchange and the proceeds of the sale will be in Canadian dollars for holding in your account, unless you have opened up a US$ account at your Canadian brokerage firm.
+STOCKS – if your investment plan includes stocks; most stocks traded on an exchange in Canada can be moved to a US brokerage firm and sold when requested.
+Stocks listed on both a Canadian and US stock exchange will be sold on the US stock exchange and the proceeds of the sale will be in US dollars for holding in your account.

-BONDS – Again, most American bonds (particularly those issued by the federal and state governments) can be transferred wholesale into a Canadian brokerage account and sold when requested.
-These bonds will appear on your statement in Canadian loonies.
-Like stocks, the proceeds of the sale, or any interest paid will be in Canadian dollars unless you hold the bond in a US$ account.
+BONDS – again, most Canadian bonds (particularly those issued by the federal and provincial governments) can be transferred wholesale into a US brokerage account and sold when requested.
+These bonds will appear on your statement in US dollars.
+Like stocks, the proceeds of the sale or any dividends paid will be in US dollars for holding in your account.

-PARTNERSHIPS/UNIT TRUSTS – These investments offer you a double whammy because you typically cannot move them to Canada and they are typically very difficult to sell.
-You end up stuck with this investment in the US which forces you to keep an account open in the US, any income it produces is subject to US taxes, etc. Overall, it just adds a lot of complexity to your life.
+PARTNERSHIPS/UNIT TRUSTS – These investments offer you a double whammy because you typically cannot move them to the US with your US investment plan and they are typically very difficult to sell.
+You end up stuck with this investment in Canada which forces you to keep an account open in Canada , any income it produces is subject to Canadian taxes, etc. Overall, it just adds a lot of complexity to your life.